iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

            * Flash Combined: Updates all three sections.

-        **If you are unsure of which type of update to perform, it is recommended to select Flash Combined.**
+        **If you are unsure of which type of update to perform, it is recommended to select Flash App if available, and Flash Combined otherwise.**

 .. figure:: ../_static/control_center_pics/flash_btn.png